pen-pineapple-applepen/group-foodie/README.md

 Group Foodie is an application built around the idea of starting and sharing a group food order among friends or coworkers, with the ability to start an order, chat about the order, and add onto an existing order with a persistent timer that ultimately "submits" the order.

 ## About
 This project was created by a team of 7 (including myself) as a proof of concept demo for a food-delivery app idea.
 While built in the browser, this application was designed with a mobile-experience in mind.
 I was the only person on the team that used typescript, so the project is currently a hybrid of javascript and typescript.
-The structure of the API may be a little overkill for a project of this size (using DTOs to map domain objects, dependency injection etc.), but everything was written with best practices of a scalable project in mind.
+The structure of the API may be a little overkill for a project of this size (such as converting domain objects to DTOs), but everything was written with best practices of a scalable project in mind.

 ## Where should i look to see the work that YOU did?
 I was in charge of several things: